Forensic Technopolitics

 • Can you comply with both the AI Act and US export controls?

-• What does "adequate" data protection mean post-Schrems II?
+• What does "adequate" data protection mean after Schrems II?

 • How do CHIPS Act and EU Chips Act subsidies interact?